CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * select also **Grant write permissions** if you want your colleague to be able to add files and folder to the  shared container select.
 If you select only this option, your colleague or collaborator will be only able to add files to the container, but not be able to see its content.

-* in **UUIDs to share with** add the SD Account of the project you want to share the container with
+* in **Project Indetifiers to share with** add the SD Connect Project Identifier of the project you want to share the container with

 * Next click on **Share**